Priyanka-Sati/InSpeed/README.md

 # InSpeed
-This Project is developed using React.
-This application is used to check typing speed after getting the result we can share it in facebook and twitter
+This application is developed using React.
+It is used to check typing speed after getting the result we can share it in facebook and twitter

 # Project Link
 https://priyanka-sati.github.io/InSpeed/